xmh1011/SerzurePrediction4CHB-MIT/README.md

 ```bash
 wget -r --no-parent https://archive.physionet.org/pn6/chbmit/
 ```
-In the code only patients 1, 2, 5, 19, 21, 23 are used, the others are discarded for problems in the data.
+In the code only patients 1, 2, 5, 19, 21, 23 are used; the others are discarded for problems in the data.
-**NOTE**: For the patient 19 replace the summary file(chb19-summary.txt) with the one in this repository inside the folder summaryChanged.
+**NOTE**: For patient 19 replace the summary file(chb19-summary.txt) with the one in this repository inside the folder summaryChanged.

 ## Running

-After setted all the parameters run the code.
+After set all the parameters, run the code.
 ```bash
 pip3 install -r requirements.txt
 python3 DatasetToSpectogram.py #Creation of the spectograms